Lia Fáil (political party): Direct action taken in the party's name

-Lia Fáil in the national headlines
+In the national headlines

 In May 1959, a group of about five farmers near Banagher, County Offaly herded cattle off land being held by the Irish Land Commission and ploughed it to provided crops for a local widow.
 When the loose cattle were spotted by locals, the guards were called.
 When the Gardai arrived and attempted to return the cattle to now ploughed land, the farmers attempted to stop them.
 From there things escalated and by the end of the Gardai ended up arresting the farmers and taking them to Banagher's Garda station.
-When word of the arrest spread, a crowd of about 100 people gathered outside the garda station.
-During this arrest, 3 men were allowed into the station on the pretence of delivering food and clothes for the prisoners.
-However, those 3 men helped the 5 farmers escape from their cell before running into the courtyard of the station, at which point the crowd helped the farmers escape.
-The Garda, being completely outnumbered, were unable to chase after the escapees who left in a van.
+When word of the arrest spread, a crowd of about 100 people gathered outside the Garda station.
+During this arrest, three men were allowed into the station on the pretence of delivering food and clothes for the prisoners.
+However, those three men helped the five farmers escape from their cell before running into the courtyard of the station, at which point the crowd helped the farmers escape.
+The Gardai, outnumbered, were unable to chase the escapees, who left in a van.

-The incident immediately featured in the headlines of the national newspapers, and doubly so when two days after the escape, the five wanted farmers attended Mass at Father Fahey's church in view of the public.
-Highly embarrassed by the developing situation, the Garda Siochana moved to act decisively and a 50 officer raid took place on Father Fahy's home the next morning.
+The incident featured in the headlines of national newspapers, and again so when two days after the escape, the five wanted farmers attended Mass at Father Fahey's church in view of the public.
+Highly embarrassed by the situation, the Garda Siochana moved to act decisively and a 50 officer raid took place on Father Fahy's home the next morning.
 Despite the raid being intended to be carried out in secrecy, someone tipped off the Daily Herald and a journalist and a photographer were sent to cover the raid as it happened.
 They were able to photograph the moment when Father Fahy, dressed in his dressing-gown, answered the door to the Gardai as they raided his home at 5 am.
-The Gardai searched the home for 10 minutes but found no one there but Fahy's housekeeper.
+The Gardai searched the home for 10 minutes but found no one else there but Fahy's housekeeper.